kaneja123/Preet/README.md

 3. prevented
 4. but utterly ignored.

-Here is `Jade Goodman` in the middle of a sentence.
+Here is `Jane Goodall` in the middle of a sentence.

 ```
 This is